D. Warner North :: Publications | |||

 It is not clear that much progress has been made in developing policies or analytical tools in support of policy making to deal with the insecurity of natural gas supply from Russian through a single pipeline to Lithuania, and similar dependence for other countries in Eastern Europe.
 A search through documents on the European Commission website provides indications that others who have looked at the security of gas supply more recently have reached similar conclusions. "� it is obvious that political destabilization in Russia, or economic uncertainty, could trigger a supply shortfall in future supplies.� ([13], page 60).
 Keith C. Smith, the former American Ambassador to Lithuania, has recently written a report [14] on Russian energy politics and its influence in Eastern Europe.
 His paper [15] for the SIEF-IV Conference should provide important perspective on these determinants of the security of gas supply from Russia.

 In April of 2004 the supply of natural gas to Belarus was curtailed after the Belarus government failed to pay its bill for the Russian gas.
 Since Lithuania obtains its gas from the pipeline through Belarus, it found that its gas supply was cut off.
 An emergency arrangement, transporting gas though an existing but unused pipeline through Latvia, was carried out despite the absence of metering equipment on the border between Lithuania and Latvia.
 In this way the impacts of a shortfall in Lithuania were reduced.
 Lithuania and Poland both asked Russia for compensation to their economies.
 Gazprom, supported by the Russian government, denied these requests. ([14]).
 This incident points out that Russia can shut off a gas pipeline, and Lithuanians are understandably concerned that this could happen again.
+The positive side is that natural gas from Russia is an excellent alternative to meet Lithuania�s needs, especially in the post-Ignalina shutdown period.
+The reasoning is set forth in the National Energy Strategy, [6], page 32: Technically and ecologically, natural gas is the most effective fossil fuel with its vast world reserves.
+Taking into consideration the large resources of Russia�s gas fields, the routes of and trends in their export to the West, the existing technical supply facilities and the ever more stringent environmental requirements, natural gas in Lithuania is the most promising kind of fossil fuel during the whole period under review.

 This same viewpoint holds true for Europe as a whole.
 Increased use of gas from the large supplies in Russia can provide ample amounts of clean fossil fuel to replace the depleting gas supplies from the North Sea, and provide Europe with an energy supply that can help bridge a transition to new and improved forms of energy from renewables or from nuclear power, possibly including fusion, in the latter portion of the 21st century.
 Natural gas contributes much less carbon dioxide per unit of energy than coal or oil.